Codecademy/docs/content/swift/concepts/dictionaries/terms/removeValue/removeValue.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

 The **`.removeValue()`** method will remove a key-value pairing from a dictionary based on a given key.
 If the key exists in the dictionary, the method will return the removed value.
-However, if the key is not found, the method will return nil.
+However, if the key is not found, the method will return `nil`.

 ## Syntax